rsdoiel/antenna/science_and_technology.md

 ---

-## Healthcare outfit that served military personnel settles allegations it faked infosec compliance for $11 million
+## Healthcare outfit that served military personnel settles allegations it faked infosec compliance for $11M

 date: 2025-02-19, updated: 2025-02-19, from: The Register (UK I.T.
 News)